 Indy includes nine tools to help you keep track of your illustration jobs from a single, cloud-based location you can access with your computer, tablet, or phone.
 Indy's tools include proposals, contracts, time tracking, calendars, files, chat, invoices, forms, and tasks.
 In short, everything you need to keep your illustration work organized and your clients happy.

-You can try Indy for free or upgrade to the all-inclusive Pro Bundle (with unlimited proposals, contracts, invoices, and tasks, and 500GB of storage) for just $9 a month.
+With our Free plan, you can use our basic tools as much as you want each month, or upgrade to the all-inclusive Pro Bundle (with unlimited proposals, contracts, invoices, and tasks, and 1 ТВ of storage) for just $12 a month.